laohyx/vcpkg/docs/example-patching-libpng.md

 ### Patching the code to improve compatibility

-I recommend using git to create the patch file, since you'll already have it installed.
+We recommend using git to create the patch file, since you'll already have it installed.
 ```
 PS D:\src\vcpkg\buildtrees\libpng\src\libpng-1.6.24> git init .
 Initialized empty Git repository in D:/src/vcpkg/buildtrees/libpng/src/libpng-1.6.24/.git/